Reenakoudi/CV/README.md

 Experience working in Agile environment (Scrum).

 ## Interests
-• Yoga helps me to maintain body flexibility and fresh mind.
+• I'm a yoga enthusiast and it helps me to maintain my body strength and fresh mind.
-• I love reading about health and nutrition.
+• I love to read about health, food and nutrition.